Andy-Gilbey/BasicSwapCaseX86/README.md

 ## Project Description

 This project presents an x86 Assembly program which is designed to perform case swapping on input strings, and convert all lowercase letters to uppercase and vice versa.
-The transformation adheres to the ASCII character encoding scheme, where, for example, "Hello JOE!" is converted to "hELLO joe!".
+The transformation uses the ASCII character encoding scheme, where, for example, "Hello JOE!" would be converted to "hELLO joe!".

 The program utilises the Netwide Assembler (NASM) for assembly on Linux environments.